fredrikr/diskutil/README.md

 # diskutil
 A program to copy files from and to Commodore disk images

-USP: Can make files on physical disks on MEGA65 a lot faster to read.
+# Purpose

+An easy-to-use commandline tool for creating disk images, and for copying files to, from and between disk images.
+Since it's a commandline tool, it can be incorporated in automated workflows, for anyone repeatedly building disk images.

+MEGA65 owners will appreciate that diskutil can utilize a special interleave scheme for d81 disk images which, if the disk image is tranfered to a physical disk, makes file reads about 5 times faster.

-Note: This program is written in Ruby.
+**Note:** This program is written in Ruby.
 You'll need to have Ruby 3 installed on your computer to use it.

 # Features

-Diskutil is a commandline tool to manipulate d81 and d64 disk images.
-It supports:
+* Handles d64 and d81 disk images
 * Creating new disk images, as well as manipulating existing disk images
-* Copying files from and to disk images, using a highly optimized interleave scheme, making floppy reads ~5 times faster than normal
+* Copying files from and to disk images
 * While copying a file, it can add or remove two bytes at the start for the loading address
 * Listing the contents of a disk image
 * Changing the name and ID of a disk image
 * Deleting files from a disk image

-When writing files to a d81 disk image, the program will use a custom interleave scheme (described at (https://files.mega65.org?ar=c134d07e-01fc-4d03-b584-e2369722d203) ).
-If the disk image is copied to a physical diskette (using the BACKUP command, not file copying!), and the diskette is used with a MEGA65, this interleave scheme makes file reads about 5x faster than with the default interleave scheme.
+When writing files to a d81 disk image, by default, the program will use a custom interleave scheme (described at https://files.mega65.org?ar=c134d07e-01fc-4d03-b584-e2369722d203 ).
+If the disk image is copied to a physical disk (using the MEGA65 `BACKUP` command, not file copying!), and the disk is used with a MEGA65, this interleave scheme makes file reads about 5x times faster than with the default interleave scheme.
 If you want to use the default interleave scheme anyway, specify -defint on the command line.
+If a disk is to be used with a 1581 drive, both interleave schemes should provide the same speed.

 # Limitations